Closing the Gap on the Sample Complexity of 1-Identification: Proof of Upper Bound

 If the conclusion holds for the phase $k-1$, we prove the case of $k$ by discussing all the possible values of $\hat{a}_{k-1}$.
-Before the start of phase $k$, there are three possible scenarios for the value of $\hat{a}_{k-1}$.
-Phase $k-1$ may end with taking $\hat{a}_{k-1}$ takes value at the Line \ref{alg-line:hata_k-value1}, \ref{alg-line:hata_k-value3} or \ref{alg-line:hata_k-value2}.
+Since the pulling process enter phase $k$, we can conclude phase $k-1$ may end with taking $\hat{a}_{k-1}$ at the Line \ref{alg-line:hata_k-value1}, \ref{alg-line:hata_k-value3} or \ref{alg-line:hata_k-value2}.

 If $\hat{a}_{k-1}$ takes $\textsf{Not Completed}$ at the Line \ref{alg-line:hata_k-value1}, we have we $\text{LCB}^{\text{ee}}_{a}(\mathcal{H}^{\text{ee}},\delta_k)<\text{LCB}^{\text{ee}}_{a}(\mathcal{H}^{\text{ee}},\delta_{k-1})< \mu_0$, forall $a\in[K]$.